 As a consequence, the FCO published new fining guidelines in June 2013 under which the group-wide annual turnover of the company, as well as the turnover it achieved in the cartelised market during the infringement period, is taken into consideration in the fine calculation.
 Hence, the size of the company and the affected ‘volume of commerce’, as well as the seriousness and duration of the infringement, will be crucial factors in setting the level of fine.
 It is also still possible to waive or reduce a fine if a company that participated in the infringement submits an application for leniency.
 A reduction of 10 per cent of the fine can also be granted for an agreement to have the proceedings terminated by settlement.
 Cooperation by an undertaking in the proceeding outside the leniency notice will also be taken into account by the FCO when setting the fine.

 When setting the fine, the FCO takes into account the undertaking’s financial capacity.
-Provided the undertaking provides sufficient evidence that it is unable to pay the fine in the short or medium term, the FCO usually offers that the fine is paid in instalments.
+Provided the undertaking submits sufficient evidence that it is unable to pay the fine in the short or medium term, the FCO usually offers that the fine is paid in instalments.
 If this is not feasible, the FCO may defer the payment of the fine for a certain period of time.
 Only in very exceptional circumstances, when the undertaking concerned can prove that the fine threatens its existence in the long term, will the FCO consider a reduction of the fine.
-In previous cases, the FCO has requested detailed information on the assets and the financial status of the undertakings concerned to establish the amount of a fine that has a deterrent effect without threatening the economic existence of the undertakings.

 The FCO may also take into account fines imposed for similar infringements by other cartel authorities of the European Competition Network.

 Infringements of the cartel prohibition do not constitute criminal but rather administrative offences.
 The only exception is bid rigging.
 Collusion in public or private tender procedures is a criminal offence.
-Persons who take part in a bid-rigging agreement shall be liable to imprisonment of no more than five years, or a fine.
-In recent years, courts have also convicted individuals participating in bid rigging for fraud.
+Persons who take part in a bid-rigging agreement can be sanctioned with imprisonment of up to five years, or with a fine.
 Only the Public Prosecution Office (not the FCO) has competence to investigate and prosecute cartel infringements that constitute criminal offences.
-In a recent case, the Higher Regional Court of Frankfurt ruled that non-German citizens can be extradited from Germany to the US.

 Infringements of section 1 ARC become time-barred after five years.
 The opening of an investigation by the FCO, the European Commission or a competition authority of another EU member state suspends the limitation period.

 The FCO operates a leniency programme similar to the EU Commission.
-(The leniency notice is also available in English on the FCO’s website.)
 The notice sets out the conditions for immunity from or reduction of fines for leniency applicants in cartel procedures.
 A leniency application filed by an undertaking also qualifies as one made on behalf of individuals participating in the cartel as current or former employees of that undertaking.

-A cartel participant who does not qualify for a full immunity may still obtain a fine reduction of up to 50 per cent, provided he or she provides the FCO with verbal or written information and, where available, evidence that makes a significant contribution to proving the offence, and cooperates fully and on a continuous basis with the FCO.
+A cartel participant that does not qualify for a full immunity may still obtain a fine reduction of up to 50 per cent, under the condition that it provides the FCO with verbal or written information and, where available, evidence that makes a significant contribution to proving the offence, and cooperates fully and on a continuous basis with the FCO.
 The FCO clarifies in its leniency guidelines that the amount of the reduction will be based on the value of the contributions to uncovering the illegal agreement and the sequence of the applications.

 The FCO accepts markers from undertakings to be the ‘first in’.
 The timing of the placement of the marker determines the status of the application.
 The marker can be placed verbally or in writing, in German or English.
 The FCO asks for basic information on the cartel when the marker is placed, such as the type and duration of the infringement, the product and geographic markets affected, and the identity of those involved.
 The FCO also asks for clarification as to whether, and at which other competition authorities, leniency applications have been or are intended to be filed.
 Upon placement of the marker, the FCO grants a period of up to eight weeks within which a full leniency application has to be submitted.